Identify potential shelter locations

 On the map, make sure the full extent of Houston City, TX is visible.

 The results are added to the map, but there are results outside of Houston.
 You'll further limit the results by site.

 - Under Refine your results, for By site, choose Houston City, TX and verify that the Name box is checked.

 The results are added to the map and listed in the search pane on the left side of the window.
 There are approximately 1,000 primary and secondary schools in Houston.
 In the pane, you can further refine the results to select the best candidates.

 Demographic data is updated periodically so your results throughout the tutorial may differ.

 - Scroll down to the Number of employees parameter.
 For the minimum, type 125 and press Enter.

 The number of employees a facility has is a reasonably good indicator of how large the facility is.
 Only larger schools are good candidates, because shelters need to be able to hold large numbers of people.

 Now that you've narrowed the results, they no longer need to be clustered.
 You'll turn off clustering so each school gets its own pin on the map.

-- In the Business and Facilities Search pane, click Next.
+- In the Points of Interest Search pane, click Next.